IOS

 Certificate Based

-For certificate based push, it is neccessary to use a certificate to establish a secure connection.
-This certificate can be obtained from Apple through an developer account and has to be provided by the App developer.
+For certificate based push, it is necessary to use a certificate to establish a secure connection.
+This certificate can be obtained from Apple through a developer account and has to be provided by the App developer.
 More information about that can be found here.

 Token Based